spapas/spapas.github.io/content/react-redux-tutorial.rst

     )(Math.ceil(count / page_size))

-We define a function that gets ``total_pages`` as a parameter and returns *another function* ( which is the actual render method of the ``PagingPanel``) and *call the outer function* passing it the value we want to give to ``total_pages``.
+We define a function that gets ``total_pages`` as a parameter and returns *another function* ( this one is the actual render method of the ``PagingPanel``) and *call the outer function* passing it the value we want to give to ``total_pages``.
 This way, the ``total_pages`` will have a value in the inner function!
+Thank you, function closure!!!

 Now ``PagingPanel`` is also a completely functional function component!